 Attendees will also have an opportunity to talk to the project team about the project, and have your questions answered.

 Did you know?

-Poorly performing septic systems can also be a nuisance for you and your neighbours by creating unpleasant odour and soggy backyards.
+Poorly performing septic systems can be a nuisance for you and your neighbours by creating unpleasant odours and soggy backyards.